 story continued from photo above

-Hippos are highly territorial, and this one was very agitated.
-There being little chance that he would move on, we had to devise a plan to get our mokoro (the mokoro is a narrow, shallow-draft, dugout canoe) around him.
+There being little chance that he would move on, we had to devise a plan to get each of our mokoros (a narrow, shallow-draft, dugout canoe) around him.
 Our plan was, first, to have my tentmate Ben (in the red shorts) and I keep the hippo distracted on the cutbank side of the river by slashing at the water with ngashis (slender, wooden boat poles).
-Once we got the hippo on that side of the river, the others could pull the mokoros out on the point bar side of the river—where there was no high bank to deal with—drag them downriver, relaunch, and pick up Ben and me.
+Once we drew the hippo to that side of the river, the others could pull the mokoros out on the point-bar side of the river—where there was no high bank to deal with—drag them downriver, relaunch, and pick up Ben and me.

 We got around him and a while later arrived at a village where we learned that this hippo had been wounded earlier in the day by another hippo and that it had attacked another mokoro just a few minutes before we arrived at this spot.
 That boatman had been severely injured and had to be medevaced to a hospital in Maun.

-Hippos kill more people in Africa each year than any other animal.
+Hippos kill more people in Africa each year than any other wild animal.

 Contents © 1966 to current, by